umran/apify/README.md

 ### The Embedded Class

 Embedded documents are, as the name suggests, documents that will not be stored under its own collection, but rather embedded in an existing collection.
-Documents classified as embedded are ideally documents that do not make much sense outside the context of a parent document.
+Documents classified as embedded are usually documents that do not make much sense outside the context of a parent document.
 Apify requires you to define a separate embedded document for each level of nesting within a parent document.

 See below for an example schema of an embedded document